ainsleyclark/mesh/README.md

 ## Why meshCSS?

-meshCSS is pureCSS framework featuring a responsive grid system, a vast amount of utilities and pure dynamic components such as modals, tabs, alerts and many more.<br/>
+meshCSS is a pureCSS framework built on a responsive grid system, featuring an array of pure dynamic components, such as modals, tabs, alerts and many more.
-It's extremely quick -  100kb minified. mesh was built with a very modular approach, meaning you can cut back on classes & components you won't use by using our meshBuilder or the scss files.<br/>
+It's extremely quick -  100kb minified. <br />>
+mesh was specifically built with a modular approach, to allow you to cut back on classes and components by using our sass files or our unique meshBuilder.<br/>
-It has a huge amount of very useful utility classes, it's also built entirely around flex box, which enables you to write HTML quicker.
-It's extremely easy to pick up and will save you bags of time in the long run.
+In addition, mesh has a huge amount of very useful utility classes and it's built entirely around flexbox, which enables you to write HTML quicker.<br/>
+Simple, concise and easy to pick up, mesh will save you time and make layouts a breeze

 ## Getting Started